Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - support organizations, communities and individuals in the development of their capacity to participate in, and contribute to, government-sponsored initiatives promoting French language and cultures

-- coordinate a cohesive government-side approach to the ongoing development and improvement of government services in French
+- coordinate a cohesive approach to the ongoing development and improvement of government services in French

-- support other ministries in promoting existing Government of Alberta initiatives providing services to the French-speaking Albertans
+- support ministries in promoting Government of Alberta initiatives to provide services to the French-speaking Albertans

 The Francophone Secretariat:

-- serves as the liaison between the government and the Alberta Francophonie
+- serves as the liaison between the provincial government and the Alberta Francophonie

 - clarifies and represents the needs of the French-speaking Albertans within government, with various ministries and agencies